 “I sobered up on the way to his place.
 So instead I dropped him off and went to meet some friends for food.
 We laughed about my failed hookup as well as some other jokes my friends met that night,” she answers praying for this to be over with.
 After she left that night she looked up Marcus’s criminal record and learned a lot.

 “I will need the names and numbers of those friends.”

 “Sure,” she answers accepting the notepad the detective offered, grateful for the advice from her unexpected savior.

 Across town later that night Sharon Jones sat watching the evening news.
 What she saw brought a relief of tears to her eyes.
 Marcus’s house sat in the background as the news anchor reported about the three men found dead inside and the missing owner.
-The police was asking for any information anyone may have on DeMarcus Cummins.
-They were advising people to treat him as a suspect seeing as they didn’t know yet if he himself was also a victim or the one who killed the men.
+The police are asking for any information anyone may have on the whereabouts of DeMarcus Cummins.
+They were advising people to treat him as a suspect seeing as they didn’t know yet if he himself could also a victim or the one who killed the men.

 Sharon knew she would never be the same after that night but she felt a relief in knowing they weren’t doing it to other woman.
 Relief in knowing that Natasha had given her better justice than any courtroom would have.

 Check out short story Guilty next😍